projectcontour/contour/site/getting-started.md

 Before you start you will need:

-- A Kubernetes cluster that supports Service objects of `type: LoadBalancer` ([AWS Quickstart cluster][0] or Minikube, for example)
+- A Kubernetes cluster (See [Deployment Options][1] for provider specific details)
 - `kubectl` configured with admin access to your cluster
-- RBAC must be enabled on your cluster.
+- RBAC must be enabled on your cluster

 ## Add Contour to your cluster